DominicMachado/DominicMachado.github.io/docs/clas-141-f20/assessment-clas141-f20.md

 ***

+Below you will find a summary of all the major assessments for this course.
+For the grading schema for course, see the [specifications grading](https://dominicmachado.github.io/specification-grading-clas141-f20) page.

+***

 ## Commonplace Book
 &nbsp;
 Throughout the course, you will keep a type of journal, known as a commonplace book, in which you will record and reflect on passages in your readings that stand out to you.
 The hope is that keeping a commonplace will make you a more attentive reader, more reflective thinker, and more active class participant.